Cape Town: Tech

+Cape Town is recognized as a global tech hub, and is considered Africa's main tech hub.
+The city is home to the headquarters of many startups and established tech companies.
 Growing at an annual rate of 8.5%, the tech industry is a major part of Cape Town's economy.
-Cape Town is home to numerous tech company headquarters, including those of Admyt, Xneelo, Jumo, Yoco, Aerobotics, Luno, Vault22, and Rain, as well as fiber network operators Frogfoot, Octotel, and Liquid Intelligent Technologies, the latter of which operates Africa's largest independent fiber network.
-A number of entrepreneurial initiatives hosting tech startups, such as the Sun Exchange, are located in the city.
+Cape Town is home to numerous tech company headquarters, including those of Parket, Admyt, ParkUpp, Xneelo, Jumo, Aerobotics, Cue, Vault22, Rain, and Luno.